Victoria (state): Indigenous Victorians

 The state of Victoria was home to many Aboriginal Australian nations that had occupied the land for tens of thousands of years before European settlement.
 According to Gary Presland, Aboriginal people have lived in Victoria for about 40,000 years, living a semi-nomadic existence of fishing, hunting and gathering, and farming eels.

 At the Keilor Archaeological Site, a human hearth excavated in 1971 was radiocarbon-dated to about 31,000 years BP, making Keilor one of the earliest sites of human habitation in Australia.
 A cranium found at the site has been dated at between 12,000 and 14,700 years BP.

 Archaeological sites in Tasmania and on the Bass Strait Islands have been dated to between 20,000 and 35,000 years ago when sea levels were 130 metres below present level allowing First Nations Peoples to move across the region of southern Victoria and onto the land bridge of the Bassian plain to Tasmania by at least 35,000 years ago.

-During the Ice Age about 20,000 years BP, the area now the bay of Port Phillip would have been dry land, and the Yarra and Werribee rivers would have joined to flow through the heads then south and south west through the Bassian plain before meeting the ocean to the west.
-Tasmania and the Bass Strait islands became separated from mainland Australia around 12,000 BP, when the sea level was approximately 50m below present levels.
-Port Phillip was flooded by post-glacial rising sea levels between 8,000 and 6,000 years ago.
+During the Ice Age about 20,000 years BP, the area that is now Port Phillip bay was dry land, and the Yarra and Werribee rivers met, flowed through the heads, then across the plain that is now Bass Strait to the ocean near Tasmania.
+Tasmania and the Bass Strait islands separated from mainland Australia around 12,000 BP, when the sea level was approximately 50m below present levels.
+Port Phillip was flooded by post-glacial sea level rise between 8,000 and 6,000 years ago.

 Oral history and creation stories from the Wada wurrung, Woiwurrung and Bun wurrung languages describe the flooding of the bay.
 Hobsons Bay was once a kangaroo hunting ground.
 Creation stories describe how Bunjil was responsible for the formation of the bay, or the bay was flooded when the Yarra River was created.